Chimera Investment Corporation (CIM) upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $14.31, which is $1.97 above the current price.
-CIM currently public float of 233.24M and currently shorts hold a 2.77% ratio of that float.
-Today, the average trading volume of CIM was 2.18M shares.
+CIM currently public float of 233.24M and currently shorts hold a 2.96% ratio of that float.
+Today, the average trading volume of CIM was 2.17M shares.

 CIM’s Market Performance

-CIM stocks went up by 0.33% for the week, with a monthly jump of 3.70% and a quarterly performance of -19.92%, while its annual performance rate touched -2.91%.
-The volatility ratio for the week stands at 2.16% while the volatility levels for the past 30 days are set at 2.62% for Chimera Investment Corporation.
-The simple moving average for the period of the last 20 days is 1.02% for CIM stocks with a simple moving average of -16.62% for the last 200 days.
+CIM stocks went down by -1.46% for the week, with a monthly jump of 1.59% and a quarterly performance of -20.07%, while its annual performance rate touched -4.65%.
+The volatility ratio for the week stands at 1.73% while the volatility levels for the past 30 days are set at 2.22% for Chimera Investment Corporation.
+The simple moving average for the period of the last 20 days is -1.47% for CIM stocks with a simple moving average of -17.85% for the last 200 days.

 Analysts’ Opinion of CIM